You stop going into talks already upset - so the conversation doesn't start as a fight.

-Know exactly what to do when things go sideways—without storming off or spiraling
+Know exactly what to do when things go sideways—instead of walking away or saying things you regret.

 You avoid certain topics because “it never goes well”